 Submission process and deadlines

-Candidates should submit their application, by email, to firstname.lastname@example.org, by 10 May 2018.
-It will not be possible the direct submission of applications to the GBIF International Secretariat.
+Candidates should submit their application, by email, to email@example.com by the 12th of April 2019.
+The direct submission of applications to the GBIF International Secretariat is not possible.
 Submissions of incomplete proposals will not be considered.

-Project description (maximum 5 pages, 12-point Arial) that describes
+2. Project description (maximum 5 pages, 12-point Arial) that describes:

-- Curriculum vitae of the student applicant including full contact information at the home institution.
+F. Curriculum vitae of the student applicant including a full contact information at the home institution.

 - An official letter from the student’s faculty mentor/supervisor certifying that the applicant is a student in good standing in the graduate programme of the university.